As you’d expect, they’re both natively connected to the help desk and ticketing software in both tools.

 Gist offers an all-in-one solution to businesses, encompassing the marketing, sales and support processes.

-Sure, our support system isn’t as intricate, but the functions (aside from call center) are still there and our entire platform is $79/mo.
+Sure, our support system isn’t as intricate, but the functions (aside from call center) are still there and our support platform is $9/mo per user.

 Our setup does take some initiative, but we guide you step by step with video tutorials, text instructions and onboarding prompts.